5 WAYS TO LEVERAGE YOUR HOME’S EQUITY

 But beware.
 Don’t go climbing out of debt only to pile it on again.
 A pitfall of leveraging home equity to eliminate debt is that repayment isn’t the result of smarter spending habits often needed to break debt cycles.

-Be sure to evaluate how to maximize your budget to curb additional debt accumulation.
+Be sure to evaluate how to maximize your budget to avoid additional debt accumulation.

 Consider exploring a blended approach to paying for your kid’s education, taking advantage of a Registered Education Savings Plan (RESP), education-specific government incentives like the Canada Education Savings Grant, in addition leveraging home equity.

-Life’s uncertainty is why an emergency fund is an important piece of the financial puzzle.
-As uncertain as life can be, it’s also unrealistic for many people to build up a reserve of readily available money for emergencies once all of the bills are paid.
+Life’s uncertainty is why an emergency fund is an important piece of your financial plan.
+As uncertain as life can be, it’s also unrealistic for many people to build up a reserve of readily available funds for emergencies once all of the bills are paid.

-Using home equity to cover unexpected expenses is an acceptable reason to borrow if you have an emergency, experience job loss, or run into any other sudden costly situations.
+Using home equity to cover unexpected expenses is an acceptable reason to borrow if you have an emergency.

 Having access to the money your home equity affords comes with temptations and should be handled responsibly.